hosstay/workbook-to-ag-grid-spreadsheet-tables/README.md

 A personal script to convert an excel workbook into postgresql statements that generate ag-grid-spreadsheet compatible tables

-Caution: SQL statements are a little outdates for ag-grid-spreadsheet, bu the parsing logic is still correct
+Caution: SQL statements are a little outdated for ag-grid-spreadsheet, but the parsing logic is still correct

 # Prerequisites

-pandas library installed, likely using anaconda
+* pandas library installed, likely using anaconda

 ## Authors